acerbilab/relational-neural-processes/README.md

 with x in `(1, 10)` and m in `(rgnp, gnp, agnp, convgnp)`

 ## Customize your own comparison function
-Our repository provide an easy way to customize your own comparison function.

-To do that, you should first specify `--comparison-function=“custom”`, then write your own comparison function in your experiment setup file, you can find a template custom comparison function under `experiments/data/image.py`.
+Most examples in our paper use the `difference` and `distance` comparison functions that are available as built-in options.
+However, you can also write your own comparison function and pass it to the model constructor.

+See `neuralprocesses/comparison_functions.py` for example comparison functions and `experiments/data/image.py` for an example on how to pass a custom comparison function to the model constructor.

 ## Citation
 ```